The Interviews: Top Rider Turned Broadcaster, Richard Migliore

 That said, I believe that it all starts with the breeder, because that’s where the responsibility begins.
 There should be an amount, for the example let’s say it’s $500, that should be paid by breeders to go with the registration fee of every horse.
 That $500 should immediately go into an endowment policy for that horse or/and other horses.

-After that the responsibility falls on other people in the industry to contribute, anyone who benefits from racing should contribute, from racetrack employees when they get licensed for instance to the vendors who sell beer at the track.
-So in a foal crop of 20,000, $10 million would be raised from the breeders fee alone.
-Things like this would show the world that collectively as an industry we have come up with a plan to show that we are taking care of our equine athletes.
+In a foal crop of 20,000, $10 million would be raised from the breeders fee alone.
+Things like this would show the world that collectively as an industry we have a plan to show that we are taking care of our equine athletes.
 Not only would it be great for the horses, it would also be a huge boost for the game from a PR standpoint.

-Then we also send kids out who want to get into the industry to train to become grooms and exercise riders.
+Then we send kids out there who want to get into the industry, to train to become grooms and exercise riders.
 The farm would be training horses to be ready for a second career and at the same time a steady supply of help would be being trained and prepared for the industry - qualified exercise riders, qualified grooms and apprentice riders, qualified horse shoers etc..

 TBP: Did you ride on synthetic tracks in your career and what is your opinion of the current synthetic track situation?

 RM: I liked riding on synthetic tracks.
 I think there was an opportunity there, but there were some problems, I think we were a little quick to put them in and that it wasn’t thought through enough.
 I also think we were too quick to take them out.
 I do think there is a place for them, and I know that a lot of horses are very comfortable on them.
 I hope that it is not a dead issue.